 Areas of Improvement 1 Key Question 7 How well do we support rights and wellbeing? children and young people's Young people achieve positive outcomes that are supported by the implementation of SMART (specific, measurable, achievable, relevant and time-bound) care planning strategies and underpinned by robust assessment of need and risk.
 This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that: 'My personal plan (sometimes referred to as a care plan) is right for me because it sets out how my needs will be met, as well as my wishes and choices' (HSCS 1.15).
-Action Planned Timescale Who is Responsible Outcome Action Planned New care plans have been introduced and these have been completed in conjunction with the young people and will be reviewed on a monthly basis Timescale Immediate Who is Responsible House Manager Outcome Complete
+Action Planned Timescale Who is Responsible Outcome New care plans have been introduced and these have been completed in conjunction with the young people and will be reviewed on a monthly basis Immediate House Manager Complete We are aware of the impending change to the care plans and will implement this when this comes into practice.
+Immediate House Manager Complete